mhhollomon/codevamping-blog/site/content/article/human-perception-and-neolithic-house-orientation/index.md

 least establish a likely *relative* order to the houses.
 Then prudent sampling can firm up the time range.

 And it get better.
-Scine all we need to know is where the houses were and how they were oriented, we don't even need to do a full-scale excavation.
-Using a [geophyiscal survey](https://study.com/academy/lesson/geophysical-surveys-definition-methods.html) of magnetic anomalies longhouses can be found based on the disturbed soil in trenches assoicated with the buildings.
+Since all we need to know is where the houses were and how they were oriented, we don't even need to do a full-scale excavation.
+Using a [geophyiscal survey](https://study.com/academy/lesson/geophysical-surveys-definition-methods.html) of magnetic anomalies, longhouses can be found based on the disturbed soil in trenches associated with the buildings.
 A large number of buildings over a wide area can be found.
 The above insight can be used to place them in relative time.
-A select few can be excavated toy yield an absolute date for the sequence.
+A select few can be excavated to yield an absolute date for the sequence.

+In a world where science frequently gets short time and short money, anything that allows to extract more information with less is a useful tool.

 ## Resources